SuunaD/app_organizacao/README.md

 ### Day 2
 - Refactoring the modal.
 This way the JS insert the text and classes on modal after each register.
 - Now the 'consulta.html' lists all the bd.
+- Minor fix when adding new item on the bd.
+Now it cleans itself after inserting new item.